thma/CommutativeMonoid/README.md

 30
 ```

-Now we try to design this as a massively parallelized algorithm:
+Let's try to design this as a massively parallelized algorithm:

 1. Mapping of `(^2)` over the input-list `[1,2,3,4]` would be started in a parallel to the reduction of the intermediary
 list of squares by `(foldr (+) 0)`.